3M contamination of Minnesota groundwater

-From the 1950s through the early 2000s, 3M disposed of per- and polyfluoroalkyl substances produced during the manufacturing process of various industrial products in four dumping sites in Minnesota.
-These chemicals have contaminated the groundwater of over 170,000 residents of the Twin Cities East Metro Area, culminating in an $850 million settlement with the State of Minnesota in 2018.
+From the 1950s through the early 2000s, 3M disposed of per- and polyfluoroalkyl substances (PFAS) produced during the manufacturing process of various industrial products in four dumping sites in Minnesota.
+The principal sites identified in state investigations are: the 3M Oakdale site, the 3M Woodbury site, the 3M “Chemolite” site in Cottage Grove, and the former Washington County Landfill near Lake Elmo.
+These locations were later incorporated into state oversight and Superfund-style investigations because PFAS released there migrated into shallow groundwater, contaminating over 170,000 residents of the Twin Cities East Metro Area, culminating in an $850 million settlement with the State of Minnesota in 2018.

 Background of PFAs

 PFAs

-Per- and Polyfluoroalkyl Substances – also known as PFAs – are widely used, long lasting chemicals found in many consumer, commercial, and industrial products.
-Breaking down very slowly in the environment, PFAs have been found in water, air, fish, soil, the blood of humans and animals, and food products around the world.
+Per- and polyfluoroalkyl substances – also known as PFAS – comprise a large group of synthetic chemicals that are widely found in various consumer, commercial, and industrial products.
+The acronym PFAS is generally used to refer to these two groups of substances, which differ in their hydrophilic polar functional groups.
+Perfluoroalkyl compounds have a non-diametric hydrophobic alkyl chain that is completely saturated with fluorine atoms, while polyfluoroalkyl compounds have at least one carbon atom bonded to a hydrogen atom.
+Sometimes referred to as " forever chemicals", they are characterized by the presence of strong carbon-fluorine bonds that are the strongest in organic chemistry, rendering them very resistant to heat, oil, and water.[1]
+Due to their strength and stability, they break down very slowly in the environment.
+PFAs have been detected in water, air, fish, soil, the blood of humans and animals, and food products worldwide.

-Timeline of Use by 3M
+Timeline of use by 3M

 Although processes for the commercial production of PFAs were developed in the 1940s, it was not until the late 1950s that 3M began to utilize them in their products.
 The first significant success from PFAs for 3M came from the sale of firefighting foam to the Navy in the 1960s.
 By the 1970s, 3M was aware of the environmental dangers of PFAs and began their "Pollution Prevention Pays", preventing over 2.5 million tons of waste from entering landfills.
 Since then, 3M has continued to use PFAs in a variety of products, with Scotchgard being the most well known and commercially lucrative.
-Until the early 2000s, waste from the production of PFAs was dumped at four sites in Minnesota, the Washington County Landfill, the 3M COttage Grove Chemolite Site, the 3M Woodbury site, and the 3M Oakdale site.
+Until the early 2000s, waste from the production of PFAs was dumped at four sites in Minnesota, the Washington County Landfill, the 3M Cottage Grove Chemolite Site, the 3M Woodbury site, and the 3M Oakdale site.